-- bicyclists can avoid pedestrians.
-These skills also prepare students for riding on the road. - b.
-Emphasize the importance of proper stopping technique. - c.
-Stopping correctly can help to avoid crashes It's important to master stopping before riding on the road near cars. - d.
-Ask students where they should come to a stop when riding a bicycle. - iv.
-Driveways, alleys, intersections, and at stop signs
+- b.
+Emphasize the importance of proper stopping technique.
+Stopping correctly is essential in many situations and can help to avoid crashes It's important to master stopping before riding on the road near cars. - c.
+Ask students where they should come to a stop when riding a bicycle. - Driveways, alleys, intersections, and at stop signs and traffic signals